eaglestone/minecraft-pi-ruby/README.md

 ```
 ##Installation

-Assuming you have Ruby installed on your Raspberry Pi, just enter:
+Assuming you have Ruby installed on your Raspberry Pi, open a terminal and enter:

 `sudo gem install minecraft-pi-ruby`

 If you have Sonic Pi installed then your Pi should be good to go.
 If not, why not?
 Run
 `sudo apt-get update && sudo apt-get install sonic-pi` to install Sonic Pi.
 This brings in a newer
-version on Ruby than relying on the Raspian packages and hence is an easy
+version of Ruby than relying on the Raspian packages, and hence is an easy
 way for beginners to get off the ground with Ruby on the Pi.
 You also get Sonic Pi :-)

 ##Usage